Why More Men Should Go into Allied Healthcare

 With fewer manufacturing positions available nationwide – and roles in allied healthcare on the rise – many experts believe that these salaries will start to reflect this demand.
 If finances are a concern of yours, consider the following jobs that pay well.
 They might surprise you!

-From abdominal sonography to adult echocardiography, DMS techs are imaging experts who take high-quality sonograms of tissue, organs, and even blood flow.
+From abdominal sonography to adult echocardiography, DMS techs are x-ray vision experts who take high-quality images of tissue, organs, and even blood flow.
 If you’re fascinated with anatomy and photography, consider employment in this sphere.
-Oh, did we mention that the median salary for an ultrasound tech is over $72,000?
+Oh, did we mention that the average salary for an ultrasound tech is over $73,000?

 If you’re a savvy computer user with an analytical mind, why not consider studying to become a medical billing and coding expert?
-Some health information technicians are able to work from the comfort of their own home, but in 2018, according to the Bureau of Labor Statistics they also received a national median salary of $40,350.
-Best of all, you can complete your medical billing training in under a year!
+Some health information technicians are able to work from the comfort of their own home, but in 2018, they also received a national average salary of $42,820.
+Best of all, you can gain your medical billing certification in under a year!

 Medical Laboratory Scientists

 If you ever dreamed about working in a lab setting, a career as a medical laboratory scientist could be right up your alley.
 In this role, you’d be analyzing bodily fluids (e.g. saliva, blood, urine) and reporting your findings to various hospital departments.
 With an average 2018 wage of more than $50,000, the hands-on work you do is handsomely rewarded.

 Not only do MRI techs get to use state-of-the-art technology to peek into the inner-workings of the human body every single day, but they’re also relied upon by physicians and surgeons to take the best images possible.
 With MRI techs earning a mean hourly wage of more than $33 (or more than $70,000 per year), there are plenty of reasons to join this growing field.

 Other Factors for Determining Healthcare Salaries